mapbender/mapbender-documentation/en/functions/search/search_router.rst

 .. code-block:: yaml

    target: map                         # ID map element
-   asDialog: true                      # true, results in dialog box
+   asDialog: true                      # true: results in dialog box
-   timeoutFactor:  3                   # Timeout-Faktor (multiplied by autcomplete deceleration) to prevent auto correct, after search has been started
+   timeoutFactor:  3                   # timeout factor (multiplied by autocomplete deceleration) to prevent autocorrect after a search has been started
    height: 500                         # height of dialog
    width: 700                          # width of dialog
    routes:                             # collection of search routes
-       demo_polygon:                   # for machines readable name
+       demo_polygon:                   # machine-readable name
-      class: Mapbender\CoreBundle\Component\SQLSearchEngine     # search engine
+      class: Mapbender\CoreBundle\Component\SQLSearchEngine     # path to used search engine
-      class_options:                   # passed to the search engine
+      class_options:                   # options passed to the search engine
           connection: digi_suche       # search_db  # DBAL connection name, ~ for default
           relation: polygons
           attributes:
               - gid                    # list of columns, expressions are possible
               - name
               - type
-          geometry_attribute: geom     # name of the geometry column, Attention: projection needs to match with the projection of the map element
+          geometry_attribute: geom     # name of the geometry column, attention: projection needs to match with the projection of the map element
       form:                            # declaration of the search form
           name:                        # field name, column name
               type: text               # input field, normally text or numbers